What is the Difference Between a CRC and a Clinical Research Associate?

 The Role of a Clinical Research Associate (CRA)

-On the other hand, a Clinical Research Associate (CRA) typically works for a sponsor or contract research organization (CRO) and is responsible for monitoring clinical trials to ensure they are conducted in accordance with the study protocol and regulatory requirements.
-CRAs play a pivotal role in overseeing multiple clinical sites, often traveling between locations to ensure consistency across trials.
+On the other hand, a Clinical Research Associate (CRA) is employed by a sponsor or contract research organization (CRO) to oversee clinical trials to ensure they are conducted properly as per the study protocol and regulatory requirements.
+CRAs are pivotal in overseeing various clinical sites, which often require them to travel between sites to ensure the consistency of trials across sites.

 Responsibilities of a CRA

-Quality Control and Auditing: CRAs review the collected data, ensure it is complete and accurate, and that it matches the source documents (such as patient medical records).
-They check for adherence to the study protocol and GCP guidelines, ensuring that the data reported to the sponsor is of high quality and trustworthy.
+Quality Control and Auditing: The CRAs review the collected data, complete it if it is missing, and make sure that it is accurate and matches the source documents (such as patient medical records).
+They check for adherence to the study protocol and GCP guidelines, and that the data reported to the sponsor is of good quality and trustworthy.

-Training Site Personnel: CRAs also train site staff on study procedures and protocols to ensure proper data collection and trial conduct.
-They may also provide guidance on regulatory submissions and compliance with international guidelines.
+Training Site Personnel: In addition, CRAs train site staff on study procedures and protocols to prevent wrong data collection and bad trial conduct.
+They may also be able to assist with guidance on regulatory submissions and compliance with international guidelines.

-Problem Solving: CRAs identify issues at clinical sites and work with the site personnel to resolve them.
-These could range from discrepancies in data collection to non-compliance with the study protocol.
+Problem Solving: CRAs identify problems at the clinical sites and help the site personnel to fix them.
+They could be as small as problems with data collection or as big as failure to comply with the study protocol.

 Skills Required for a CRA